 Fermented soy foods include tempeh, natto, miso, and soy sauce.
 All involve the same basic three-step process: boiling of soybeans, fermentation, and product refining.

-Miso and soy sauce both involve inoculating boiled soybeans with the fungus Aspergillus oryzae for several days to produce a fungal mass called “koji”, which is then mixed with brine and lactic-acid bacteria for further fermentation (lasting weeks to months).
+Miso and soy sauce both involve inoculating boiled soybeans with the fungus Aspergillus oryzae for several days to produce koji, a fungal mass that is then mixed with brine and lactic-acid bacteria for further fermentation (lasting weeks to months).
 When the resulting paste is sufficiently ripe, it is blended, sometimes pasteurized, and packaged as miso.
 Alternatively, the paste is pressed to separate solids from liquids, and the liquids are filtered and pasteurized into soy sauce.

-The most popular fermented soy foods are tempeh, natto, miso, and soy sauce, all of which are made with slightly different methods involving fermentation for days to months with fungi and/or bacteria.
+The most popular fermented soy foods are tempeh, natto, miso, and soy sauce, all of which are made using slightly different methods involving fermentation for days to months with fungi and/or bacteria.

 Soy protein powders are, by far, the most heavily processed soy food on the market.
 Unlike traditional soy foods that go through relatively simple processing steps, soy protein powders require processing methods achievable only by modern technology.